Arm gets Wall Street's 'buy' on royalty plan, cloud expansion

 "We expect Arm to not only expand on its presence in the smartphone market primarily through higher royalty rates, but to also extend its reach across applications to which it is under-indexed," Goldman Sachs said, setting a price target of $62.

 Other brokerages including Citi, Deutsche Bank, Mizuho and TD Cowen set price targets in the range of $60 to $70, with the most bullish view coming from J.P.
 Morgan.
-Arm shares last closed at $54.08, about two dollars below their IPO price.
+Arm shares last closed at $54.08, compared with the IPO price of $51.

 TD Cowen said Arm faces some challenges from the weak smartphone market, but its current revenue represented an "under-monetization of its importance to the industry".

-Note: (This story has been corrected to fix the IPO price to $51 from $56.10 in paragraph 2)